 Eric Rego Big Idea Competition

 The Eric Rego Big Idea competition is in honor of Eric Rego, an E-1 who graduated in 2006.
 Eric sadly passed away in 2008.
 In remembrence of Eric, this Big Idea Competition was born.
-To compete, students must submit a 15-30 second video application.
+To compete, students must submit a 30 second video application(application link below).
 A group of Bennie and Johnnie Entrepreneur Scholar alums then select the top 10 pitches from those submissions.
-The top 10 finalist then have 90 seconds to pitch to a live audience, CSB/SJU celebrity panelists, and hidden judges.
-1st, 2nd, and 3rd place take home CASH PRIZES!!!
+The top 10 finalist will then submit a 90 second video pitch, which will be shown during our event on February 24th 2021.
+Judges will then select the top 3 for a Q & A section to compete for cash prizes for 1st, 2nd and 3rd place!

 Who Can Participate?